 3.)
 Concentrate on the gap between first and last.
 In simple terms, the goal is to reduce the amount of time between when the first person stops moving (or making their sound) and the last person stops after they have recognized the change in the group.
 When the exercise is working well, this difference can be surprisingly and invigoratingly small.

 4.)
 Encourage unpredictable tempos.
 It can be a bit of a “cheat” if you fall into a steady rhythm of stops and starts.
 If you are playing with your ensemble, you can throw a spanner in the works if this is happening by making a sudden adjustment yourself, otherwise you might need to offer this encouragement as a side-coaching moment.

 5.)
 Don’t rush to the third iteration.
 Especially if you’re working with an ensemble that is just getting to know each other, the third phase can be surprisingly challenging and might be a little disheartening.
 I’d recommend revisiting the first two versions for a while if you suspect the combination might overwhelm your group.

 This can be a great quick warm-up for rehearsals and before performances once the group has been introduced to the concept, especially the second movement-only version.
-Similarly, if you’re exploring a piece that requires a large ensemble to work closely together onstage, this can be a highly effective way of exploring unison movement and tempos.
+Similarly, if you’re exploring a piece that requires a large ensemble to work closely together onstage, All Together Now can provide a highly effective way of exploring unison movement and tempos.

 Connected Concept: Commandment #2